-Overview - the case for renewable methane in Australia is very compelling....
+Overview - the case for renewable methane (eGas) in Australia is very compelling....it is our end point

-- It is critical for Australia to invest in the development of renewable methane as we move more toward hydrogen development and its natural markets - This can replace a massive fossil fuel energy trade (\$50b/year just in LNG) that is totally at risk and will be very hard pressed to be replace by hydrogen for many reasons, and - Ensure we can use the \$billions we have sunk into existing gas transmission, distribution, major energy storage, LNG production and exports, and power generation assets, markets, regulation etc. - again all at risk of major stranding or requiring large scale investments. - It will also mean we can have a green grid if we have green methane game over gas is the current transition fuel supporting the major uptake of renewables (just look at SA) and it just needs a clean green form of methane to cement the transition to deliver the end point. - The technology race has just begun and Australia is really well placed to be a leader we are not already in other green technologies (solar, wind, batteries) - but we can be in renewable methane - and we have natural investors. - There needs to be a renewable methane strategy, program, road map, and support for its development - to add onto the gas strategy.
+- It is critical for Australia to invest in the development of renewable methane as we move more toward hydrogen development and its natural markets - This can replace a massive fossil fuel energy trade (\$50b/year just in LNG) that is totally at risk and will be very hard pressed to be replace by hydrogen. - Ensures we can use the \$billions we have sunk into existing gas transmission, distribution, major energy storage, LNG production and exports, and power generation assets, markets, regulation etc. costs of stranding/replacement - It will also mean we can have a green grid if we have green methane game over gas is the current transition fuel supporting the major uptake of renewables (just look at SA) and it just needs a clean green form of methane. - The technology race has just begun Australia is well placed to be a leader we are not already producing other green technologies (solar, wind, batteries) but we can be in renewable methane and we have natural investors. - There needs to be a renewable methane strategy, program, road map, and support for its development - first step is 10 MW to 50 MW demo plant.

-My background with hydrogen
+My background with hydrogen and methane

-- After graduating in Chemical Engineering I started in the gas industry at AGL when "towns gas" was still produced and distributed in many places and was hydrogen based prior to that I worked in an Ammonium Nitrate plant (Ammonia based) and at BHP steel works coke ovens - I designed and built plant to produce hydrogen from steam reforming of naphtha and then natural gas - and then shut down the last coal to gas plant in Australia - I also was heavily involved in building gas infrastructure and converting customers from the old hydrogen towns gas to natural gas - which was a huge and very expensive undertaking - I moved on to marketing gas and then the economic regulation of gas markets, merges and acquisitions, market design, etc. - I even had a period of expert work in the water and waste water industries which is not likely a key market for hydrogen (well oxygen and hydrogen as a by product) - Hydrogen followed me still I was heavily involved with brown coal gasification efforts in Victoria to deliver fuel for power stations as a commercial adviser and gas market expert - Now I am working extensively on the development of the production and marketing of green gases - not just hydrogen Oakley Greenwood particularly in terms of Australia's energy trade strengths and domestic energy use and affordability - Along the way we have been forming some views I will outline today these are pragmatic - derived from a mixture of engineers and economists with industry experience - much of the current discussions are centred on more early development and scientific endeavour - but now we need to deal with scale - To move to low or net zero carbon in the end a massive transition has to take place scaling up technological options makes the reality of future choices just a little clearer and the economics of this scale up adds another level of potential clarity to where the focus should be (again in our view). - Lets look at the dominant issues as our recent modelling has shown.
+- After graduating in Chemical Engineering I started in the gas industry at AGL when "towns gas" was still produced and distributed in many places and was hydrogen based prior to that I worked in an Ammonium Nitrate plant (Ammonia based) and at BHP steel works coke ovens - I designed and built plant to produce hydrogen from steam reforming of naphtha and then natural gas - and then shut down the last coal to (hydrogen) gas plant in Australia - I also was heavily involved in building gas infrastructure and converting customers from the old hydrogen towns gas to natural gas - which was a huge and very expensive undertaking - I moved on to marketing gas and then the economic regulation of gas markets, merges and acquisitions, market design, etc. - I even had a period of expert work in the water and waste water industries which is now likely a key market for hydrogen - well oxygen and hydrogen as a by product - Hydrogen followed me still I was heavily involved with brown coal gasification efforts in Victoria to deliver fuel for power stations as a commercial adviser and gas market expert - Now I am working extensively on the development of the production and marketing of green gases - not just hydrogen Oakley Greenwood particularly in terms of Australia's energy trade strengths and domestic energy use and affordability it means negligible natural gas - Along the way we have been forming some views I will outline today these are pragmatic - derived from a mixture of engineers and economists with industry experience - much of the current discussions are centred on more early development and scientific endeavour - but now we need to deal with scale - To move to low or net zero carbon in the end a massive transition has to take place scaling up technological options makes the reality of future choices just a little clearer and the economics of this scale up adds another level of potential clarity to where the focus should be (again in our view). - Lets look at the dominant issues as our recent modelling has shown.